Conceiving with PMOS – 11 things that helped us

 The diagnosis

-When I was diagnosed with PCOS in my early twenties, I was told very little about it.
+When I was diagnosed with PCOS in my early twenties, I was told very little about what it actually meant.

-After about 5 years on an oral contraceptive, I decided I’d had enough of simply putting a plaster over my ‘wounds’ and wanted confirmation that my body could function on its own.
+After around five years on the pill, I decided I’d had enough of simply masking my PCOS (PMOS) symptoms.
+I wanted to know whether my body could function on its own.

 Jodie Relf

-Armed with my degree in dietetics, I started doing loads of research about what I could do to improve my symptoms without medication or the pill.
-And, oh boy, was this insightful!
+Armed with my degree in dietetics, I started digging into the research to find out what I could do to improve my symptoms without relying on medication or the pill.
+It was a real eye-opener.

 What helped us